dune-project/dune-common/dune/common/simd/DESIGN.md

 Note 2: For all expressions there is a lane-wise equality requirement with the scalar operation.
 This requirement is formulated such that promotions of arguments are permitted, but not required.
-This is neccessary to allow both the built-in types (which are promoted) and proper simd types (which typically are not promoted to stay within the same simd register).
+This is necessary to allow both the built-in types (which are promoted) and proper simd types (which typically are not promoted to stay within the same simd register).